berolomsa/replace-docx/Readme.md

 Application is created for managing *.docx templates with replace/download/delete/upload functions.
 DOCX templates are being managed from UI interface http://url:8080/.
 Here you can delete/download/upload templates.

+Applications main function is replacement which replaces docx templates' placeholders and creating temporary files to download.
+Keywords for replacement are dynamic.
+Temporary files lifetime will be 7 days and they will be deleted after 7 days.

 For using replace function client must send POST request to server.
-This function replaces docx file's placeholders.
-Keywords for replacement are dynamic.

 **POST URL - http://url:8080/replace**